Events

 Prof. Cary Speaks About Promoting Free Speech at UVA

-Think Again Director Mary Kate Cary spoke about growing the free speech movement at UVA as part of the Third Thursday speaker series at the Lodge at Old Trail in Crozet.
+In May 2024, Think Again Director Mary Kate Cary spoke about growing the free speech movement at UVA as part of the Third Thursday speaker series at the Lodge at Old Trail in Crozet.
 Using the most up-to-date statistics from student surveys, she explained why there is still much work to be done to encourage free speech and viewpoint diversity at UVA.
-She also highlighted new organizations on Grounds that want to promote civil discourse among those with differing views.
+She also highlighted new organizations on Grounds that seek to promote civil discourse among those with differing views.
 These clubs demonstrate that students see the need for more work in the area.
 Professor Cary suggested steps students, administrators, and community members can do to support an environment of free expression, viewpoint diversity, critical thinking, and intellectual humility on Grounds.

 Food for Thought